AdobeDocs/pass.en/help/authentication/fireos-sdk-with-dynamic-client-registration.md

 **Parameters:**

 - *requestorID*: The unique ID associated with the Channel.
-Pass the unique ID assigned by Adobe to your site when you first register with the Adobe Pass authentication service.
+Pass the unique ID assigned by Adobe to your site when you first register with the Adobe Pass Authentication service.
 - *urls*: Optional parameter; by default, the Adobe service provider is used (http://sp.auth.adobe.com/).
 This array allows you to specify endpoints for authentication and authorization services provided by Adobe (different instances might be used for debugging purposes).
-You can use this to specify multiple Adobe Pass authentication service provider instances.
+You can use this to specify multiple Adobe Pass Authentication service provider instances.
 When doing so, the MVPD list is composed of the endpoints from all the service providers.
 Each MVPD is associated with the fastest service provider; that is, the provider that responded first and that supports that MVPD.

 Deprecated: